West Nottingham Academy: History

 The Academy was the first of the Presbyterian preparatory boarding schools and the forerunner of some 1,600 similar academies in the country.
 As public education became the norm, the Presbyterian Church allowed most of its secondary schools to close or converted them to colleges.
+The school's students included two Founding Fathers among other notable alumni.

-The Chesapeake Learning Center was founded in the 2000s and with a focus on international students there was the creation of the English as a Second Language curriculum.
+The Chesapeake Learning Center was founded in the 2000s and with a focus on international students, there was the creation of the English as a Second Language curriculum.
 A middle school was started but was closed in 2006, completing its last year in 2009.

 Many new facilities were constructed, including the C. Herbert Foutz Student Center (1989), the East and West Dormitories (1998), and the Patricia A. Bathon Science Center (2003), or renovated including Magraw Hall (2000), and Finley Hall (2002).
 Summer 2007 saw the complete renovation of Rush Dormitory, renamed Rush House, and the construction of Durigg Plaza, an outdoor amphitheater/meeting space for the campus community.
 Renovation of Rowland dormitory was completed in the summer of 2008.

+In June 2023 the school filed in federal court for Chapter 11 bankruptcy to reorganize its finances, listing $7.2 million in claims against it and $2.2 million in assets.
+In 2025 the school acquired by an existing donor, the Casa Laxmi Foundation leaseed back for $1 a year who have been focused on rebuilding new programs and new leadership.
+That same year, Founding Fathers descendant and alum Blake Van Leer helped introduce new Holographic and Drone technology programs.